sachinym/dp-203-azure-data-engineer/Instructions/Labs/3-Delta-lake-in-Azure-Databricks.md

 1. Connect the notebook to your cluster, and follow the instructions it contains; running the cells it contains to explore delta lake functionality.

-   >**Note:** While running the cells upon following the instructions , if the execution is deplayed please wait for 15-20 minutes.
+   >**Note:** While running the cells upon following the instructions , if the execution is delayed please wait for 15-20 minutes.

    ![Create storage by clicking confirm.](./images/ad-task3-2.png)